farmera/sare_grant/study_results_balloons.md

 effects can present significant challenges to a grower's reliance on satellite or airplane data service providers.

 #### Minimum Resolution for Accuracy

-Why have we spent time discussing resolutions of satellite imagery when this section concerns the results of for balloons and kites?
-In part because satellites, airplanes, etc. have traditionally been the only available solution to a sugarcane farmer.
-In addition, these methods demonstrate why other lower-cost method are desirable.

 All resolutions we have discussed thus far are for standard RGB imagery.
 For multi-spectral bands including NIR these resolutions drop somewhat (in some cases by as much as 25%) thus RGB alone is higher resolution compared to all bands